Symposia

 2021: NFTs: Future or Fad?

-The Kernochan Center Symposium, "NFTs: Future or Fad?" served as a guide to this growing, creative, and potentially lucrative, market, and will discuss what role copyright can play in protecting these assets.
+The Kernochan Center Symposium, "NFTs: Future or Fad?" served as a guide to this growing, creative, and potentially lucrative, market, and discussed what role copyright can play in protecting these assets.

 2019 - Exploring Copyrightability and Scope of Protection